spaskol/dobarbobar/03-markdown.md

-# How to use markdown language
+# Markdown language tips & tricks

 I found recently that I can make nice formatting while creating notes on my NextCloud Notes and on GitHub.
 Here I will share what I have learned so far.